strimzi/strimzi-kafka-oauth/README.md

 When this is specified the Introspection Endpoint response has to contain `token_type`, and its value has to be equal to the value specified by `oauth.valid.token.type`.

-Introspection Endpoint may or may not return identifying information which we could use to construct a principal for the user (the 'username').
+Introspection Endpoint may or may not return identifying information which we could use as user id to construct a principal for the user.

-If the information is available we need to extract the username from attributes contained in Introspection Endpoint response.
+If the information is available we attempt to extract the user id from Introspection Endpoint response.

-Use `oauth.username.claim` to map the attribute where the username is stored:
+Use `oauth.username.claim` to map the attribute where the user id is stored:
 - `oauth.username.claim` (e.g.: "preferred_username")

-You can fallback to a secondary attribute, which allows you to map multiple account types into the same principal namespace:
+You can fallback to a secondary attribute, which allows you to map multiple account types into the same user id namespace:
 - `oauth.fallback.username.claim` (e.g.: "client_id")
 - `oauth.fallback.username.prefix` (e.g.: "client-account-")

 If `oauth.username.claim` is specified but value does not exist in the Introspection Endpoint response, then `oauth.fallback.username.claim` is used.
 If value for that doesn't exist either, the `sub` attribute is used.
-When `oauth.fallback.username.prefix` is specified and the attribute specified by `oauth.fallback.username.claim` contains a non-null value the resulting principal will be equal to concatenation of the prefix, and the value.
+When `oauth.fallback.username.prefix` is specified and the attribute specified by `oauth.fallback.username.claim` contains a non-null value the resulting user id will be equal to concatenation of the prefix, and the value.
 If none of the `oauth.*.username.*` attributes is specified, `sub` claim will be used automatically.

 For example, if the following configuration is set: